 The problem with a pond sealer that contains solvents is two-fold.
 First, solvents might actually be toxic to aquatic life.
 Remember, just because a sealer is cured, does not mean it is not leeching off toxins into the water.

-Pond Shield epoxy is tested for toxicity is both its cured and uncured state to ensure that it will not harm aquatic life.
-Finally, pond sealers that contain solvents are also prone to shrinking during their curing process.
+Finally, concrete pond sealers that contain solvents are also prone to shrinking during their curing process.
 What happens is the solvent evaporates out of the sealer and the over-all body of the sealer shrinks and a crack may form.

-So pick a sealer that actually waterproofs, has no VOCs and is non toxic to the aquatic life you plan to house.
+So pick a pond sealer that actually waterproofs, has no VOCs and is non toxic to the aquatic life you plan to house.